Skip to main content

 Do residents attend national meetings?

-• Residents are encouraged to present at national meetings and receive funding to if they are presenting as first author.
-In addition, senior residents receive funding to attend AAO even if not presenting.
+• Residents are encouraged to present at national meetings and receive funding to do so.
+In addition, all senior residents receive funding to attend AAO.
+Recently, our residents have taken advantage of this opportunity by presenting their work at ASCRS, ASRS, ARVO, WIO, AAO, and AAPOS.

 What is the publication requirement?